cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

 # Replica clusters

-A replica cluster is a separate CloudNativePG `Cluster` resource designed to replicate data from another PostgreSQL instance, ideally also managed by CloudNativePG.
+A replica cluster is a CloudNativePG `Cluster` resource designed to replicate data from another PostgreSQL instance, ideally also managed by CloudNativePG.